cds-snc/docs/development/rfcs/0010-postmortem-principles.md

 - User-visible downtime or degradation beyond a certain threshold
 - Data loss of any kind
 - On-call engineer intervention (release rollback, rerouting of traffic, etc.)
-- A resolution time above some threshold
+- An issue resolution time above some threshold (takes longer than expected to fix a known error state)
 - A monitoring failure (which usually implies manual incident discovery)

 ### We care about the details